sharin-io/COS30045-DataVisualisation-Project/README.md

 ### Purpose

 The purpose of this project is to demonstrate our team's ability to develop an interactive data visualization that effectively communicates insights from health-related data.
-Our visualization aims to explore trends in life expectancy and population demographics, with a focus on Singapore.
+Our visualization aims to explore trends in life expectancy and population demographics, with a focus on ASEAN countries.

 ### Audience